Special unitary group: Properties

 The special unitary group SU(n) is a strictly real Lie group (vs. a more general complex Lie group).
 Its dimension as a real manifold is n^{2} − 1.
 Topologically, it is compact and simply connected.
 Algebraically, it is a simple Lie group (meaning its Lie algebra is simple; see below).

 The center of SU(n) is isomorphic to the cyclic group $\mathbb{Z}/n\mathbb{Z}$, and is composed of the diagonal matrices ζ I for ζ an nth root of unity and I the n × n identity matrix.

-Its outer automorphism group for n ≥ 3 is $\mathbb{Z}/2\mathbb{Z},$ while the outer automorphism group of SU(2) is the trivial group.
+Its outer automorphism group for n ≥ 3 is $\mathbb{Z}/2\mathbb{Z}$, while the outer automorphism group of SU(2) is the trivial group.

 A maximal torus of rank n − 1 is given by the set of diagonal matrices with determinant 1.
 The Weyl group of SU(n) is the symmetric group S_{n}, which is represented by signed permutation matrices (the signs being necessary to ensure that the determinant is 1).

 The Lie algebra of SU(n), denoted by $\mathfrak{su}(n)$, can be identified with the set of traceless anti‑Hermitian n × n complex matrices, with the regular commutator as a Lie bracket.
 Particle physicists often use a different, equivalent representation: The set of traceless Hermitian n × n complex matrices with Lie bracket given by −i times the commutator.

 Lie algebra

-The Lie algebra $\mathfrak{su}(n)$ of $\operatorname{SU}(n)$ consists of n × n skew-Hermitian matrices with trace zero.
+The Lie algebra $\mathfrak{su}(n)$ of SU(n) consists of n × n skew-Hermitian matrices with trace zero.
 This (real) Lie algebra has dimension n^{2} − 1.
-More information about the structure of this Lie algebra can be found below in § Lie algebra structure.